KhanhLong611/tiktok-clone/README.md

 - Netlify for client deployment
 - Render for server deployment

+## Client deployment

+The client-side web app (`tiktok-client`) is deployed on Netlify.
+You can access the deployed website at https://klong-tiktok-clone.netlify.app.

+## Server deployment

+The server-side API (`tiktok-server`) is deployed on Render.com.
+You can access the deployed API at https://tiktok-server-cr45.onrender.com. <br/>
+It might take a minute for the server to start up on your first access.

 ## Installation

 To run the TikTok client locally:

 1. Clone the repository:

    ```bash
    git clone https://github.com/KhanhLong611/tiktok-clone.git

    ```

 2. Navigate to the client directory:

    ```bash